Seb-geospatial/rasterioNDVI/README.md

 python ./rasterioNDVI.py ./demo/data/red_band_1.tif ./demo/data/NIR_band_1.tif ./demo/data/ndvi_1.tif
 ```

 Additionally, the `subprocess` package can be used with the `subprocess.run()` command to run the above terminal command from within other python scripts (assuming the directory of the `rasterioNDVI.py` script is specified).
-This may be usefull if you wish to automate the use of this script for batch processes.
+This may be useful if you wish to automate the use of this script for batch processes.

 Usage example:
 ```python